 You can make the road trip shorter or longer, depending on your available vacation time or personal fast/slow travel pace.
 If you just have a long weekend, skip Giverny and Rouen and head right to Honfleur or Bayeux.

-7 Days In Normandy Itinerary
+One Week In Normandy Itinerary

 Day 1: Paris To Rouen, Stop at Giverny or Chateau Gaillard En Route

 On day 1, you’ll depart from Paris and head west on the A13 to the medieval town of Rouen.
 En route, depending on your interest, stop in either Giverny (home of Claude Monet) or at Chateau Gaillard (medieval ruins of Richard Lionheart’s fortress).